Azrubael/240309-virtual-nw/VLAN_with_vagrant/README.md

 vagrant ssh Client_2
 ```

-[3] - Creating an isolated environment to run a Python3 diagnostic script
+[3] - Creating an isolated environment
 ```bash
 sudo apt install python3.10-venv            # <--- only if you need it python3 -m venv azenv